bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

            if root is null return obj indicating we have reached a null node. recursivelyCall for left root (root.left, obj);
-           if(!mp.has(sm-root.val)){
+           if(!mp.has(sm - root.val)){

-            indicating that map don't contain sm-root.val for this root and thus we can't form a pair with this node's value. mp.set(root.val,1) thus we set the map with this node's val.
+            indicating that map don't contain sm - root.val for this root and thus we can't form a pair with this node's value. mp.set(root.val,1) thus we set the map with this node's val.

            }else{